mushfek/mushfek.github.io/_researches/code_analysis.md

 layout: post
 title: Web Application Security and Code Quality Analysis with Static Code Analyzers
 index: 3
-description: Used multiple open source and proprietary static code analysis tools (Sonarqube, Checkstyle, PMD, FindBugs/SpotBugs) on the full codebase of multiple platforms (Web, Android, iOS) to detect potential vulnerabilities (OWASP Top 10 Security Vulnerabilities).
+description: Used multiple open source and proprietary static code analysis tools (Sonarqube, Checkstyle, PMD, FindBugs/SpotBugs) on the codebase of multiple platforms (Web, Android, iOS) to detect potential vulnerabilities (OWASP Top 10 Security Vulnerabilities).
 Later fixed those findings using Pareto Principle (80% of consequences come from 20% of the causes) which fixed more than 95% of the reported issues.
 ---

 <h5><u>Abstract</u></h5>